Is YouTube Premium Worth the Cost? 7 Things You Need to Consider

-The weird thing about YouTube Red is that the $10 per month price tag simultaneously feels like too much yet too little.
-And when you start comparing it to other subscription-based media services, the waters grow even murkier.
+Strange enough, YouTube Premium’s $12-per-month price tag feels at once too much and yet too little.
+And when you compare it to other subscription-based media services—like Spotify, Amazon, and Netflix—the waters grow even murkier.

-For example, look at the big names currently dominating the market: Netflix costs $8 per month, Amazon Prime works out to around $8.25 per month, and Spotify Premium costs $10 per month.
-YouTube Red is in the same ballpark, but does it offer as much as these services do?
+For example, Netflix costs $8 per month, Amazon Prime works out to about $10 per month, and Spotify Premium costs $10 per month.
+YouTube Premium costs more than each of these services, but does it offer as much as they do?
 Not really.

-However, at the same time, you can point to Twitch, where thousands of users not only voluntarily pledge $5 per month to individual channels, but also send in huge one-time donations that can exceed hundreds of dollars — all for an ad-free experience, the ability to chat in subscriber-only mode, and other light features like that.
+On the other hand, Twitch proves that thousands of users will voluntarily pledge $5 per month to individual channels all for an ad-free experience, the ability to chat while channels are in subscriber-only mode, and other light features with no tangible benefits.

-Keep the $10 subscription cost in mind as we go through everything YouTube Red offers.
-Only you can decide whether that’s a reasonable asking price.
-(Note that YouTube Red comes with a 30-day free trial!)
+So, keep the $12-per-month subscription cost in mind as we go through everything YouTube Premium offers.
+Only you can decide whether the asking price is reasonable.
+(Note that YouTube Premium comes with a 3-month free trial.)

 2. No More Ads in YouTube Videos